 Honda Acura HandsFreeLink® Battery Drain Issues

 HandsFreeLink® is used the Honda Bluetooth pairing device installed in certain Acura vehicles.
-It the technology used by Acura to allow for hands-free cell phone use.
+It is the technology used by Acura to allow for hands-free cell phone use.
 It was heavily promoted by Honda in Acura advertising campaigns and may have drawn new consumers to the vehicle brand due to advanced technology.

 The HandsFreeLink® is intended to disconnect when the system is not in use, however it may get stuck in an “on” setting even when the car is turned off.
 This may create a parasitic drain on the battery to weaken or exhaust the battery, even while the vehicle’s ignition switch is off.